Helen Lake Kanahele

-Helen Lake Kanahele (May 26, 1916 – June 12, 1976) was an American labor organizer.
+Helen Lake Kanahele (May 26, 1916 – June 12, 1976) was a Hawaiian labor organizer.
 She was president of the Women's Auxiliary of the International Longshoreman's and Warehousemen's Union (ILWU) and worked with the United Public Workers union.
 Due to her labor organizing and opposition to the death penalty, Kanahele was subpoenaed by the Territorial Committee on Subversive Activities in the 1950s.

 Early life and family

 Helen Lake was born on May 26, 1916, in Kona, Hawaii, to a Hawaiian mother and an English father.
 She recounted that her father died when she was five followed by her mother the following year.
 She was raised by Irene Woods as a hānai child.

 Lake was formally educated at Honolulu's Central Intermediate School up through the eighth grade.
 She had a talent for singing and hula.
 She was recruited by a professional troupe and toured the world three times with the E.K.
 Fernandez Shows.
 She was considered ready for the shows at the age of six and a half.
 During one of the later tours, she was dismayed at the "no colored" signs the troupe encountered throughout the Southern United States.
 At the age of 12, she assisted in the political campaigns of Democratic Party candidates.

 Lake married Alfred Kanahele when she was in her 20s.
 She had two daughters, Mary Jane and Helen.
 Alfred abandoned the family in a few years.